-When it comes to matching military experience to civilian qualifications, it is vital to recall that qualifications have levels, the same way that ranks do in the military.
-Each new level/rank is demonstrating progression through a set framework, and competence in completing tasks proficiently, with each new level/rank developing existing skills and abilities as well as teaching you new ones.
+When matching military experience to civilian qualifications, it is vital to recall that qualifications have levels, the same way that ranks do in the military.
+Each new level/rank demonstrates progression through a set framework and competence in completing tasks proficiently, with each new level/rank developing existing skills and abilities and teaching you new ones.
 Your responsibility also increases with each new level/rank.

 By drawing this comparison between civilian qualifications and military rank, it makes it easier to see what skills transfer from the military to a formal qualification.

 So, what does transfer?

-Over time through your military career, you will have developed and increased your knowledge case, the same as you develop and specialise in specific skills.
+Over time, through your military career, you will have developed and increased your knowledge case as you develop and specialise in specific skills.

 The RPL process matches your knowledge and skill base to a qualification level.

 Using civilian terms, qualifications start at Certificate II.
 This is the equivalent of someone with basic skills and knowledge.

-The next is a Certificate II; where you’ve progressed beyond basic training and you become a valued member of the team/workplace.
+The next is Certificate II, where you’ve progressed beyond basic training and become a valued member of the team/workplace.

-Certificate III is where your skills and knowledge have developed to be able to start having a more active role in achieving the organisation’s goals and objectives, but you still report to a manager or supervisor.
+Certificate III is where your skills and knowledge have developed to start having a more active role in achieving the organisation’s goals and objectives.
+However, you still report to a manager or supervisor.

-At the Certificate IV level, you can begin to take on more responsibilities within the organisation, as you have further developed your knowledge and skills in a wider variety of areas.
+At the Certificate IV level, you can take on more organisational responsibilities as you have further developed your knowledge and skills in various areas.